Master of Science

 Network Engineering and Security

 Coursework emphasizes hands-on learning using Cisco equipment.
 DePaul CDM is a Cisco Networking Academy (CNA).
-The CDM Network Security lab contains more than 80 routers, 50 switches, 40 firewalls, and a wide variety of servers and specialized network appliances, all of which are available to students in MS in NEM courses to practice and perfect their networking skills.
+The CDM Network Security lab contains more than 80 routers, 50 switches, 40 firewalls, and a wide variety of servers and specialized network appliances, all of which are available to students in MS in NES courses to practice and perfect their networking skills.

-One of the last courses taken by students in the MS NEM program is TDC 594, Network Capstone.
+One of the last courses taken by students in the MS NES program is TDC 594, Network Capstone.
 In this seminar, students bring all they have learned in the program to bear in completing the requirements analysis, logical design, physical design, security design, management design, pricing and implementation planning for a highly realistic corporate case study.
 This assures that our students leave the program fully ready to contribute in the corporate world and provides a great work product for students to show to prospective employers.